00:00

 • The Spanish translation, known for its fidelity to the Japanese original, uses the word "solucionar."

-• Also, bad news for me, the complexity of the subjunctive is also present in Spanish.
-As if "conjugating verbs" weren't the first and biggest challenge for Spanish learners, this sentence hints at the difficulty with the word "habría" and "hubieras", so I won't delve too deeply into it for now.
+• Also, bad news for me, the complexity of the subjunctive is also present in Spanish, as if "conjugating verbs" wasn't the first and biggest challenge for Spanish learners.
+I could catch a glimpse of it in the words "habría" and "hubieras", but I am not ready to deal with it.
+So I won't go into it too much for now.

 This concludes the content of this article.
 Thank you very much for reading all the way through.

-This is not directly related to the translation, but I would like to mention something about the voice acting.
-From what I can tell from this scene, the English Kobeni seems to be portrayed as a more intelligent but psychopathic woman compared to the Japanese version, while the Spanish Kobeni is portrayed as a more childish and powerless girl.
+From what I can tell from this scene, the English Kobeni seems to be portrayed as a more intelligent but nervous woman (she reminds me of Wendy Torrance from The Shining) compared to the Japanese version, while the Spanish Kobeni is portrayed as a more childish and powerless girl.
 Of course, I'm not trying to argue that one country's translation is better than another's, or that it's a problem if a character differs from the original.
 Rather, I want to point out how the interpretation of a character in each country can significantly influence the translator's script and the voice actors' performances.
 This is why I consider translation to be one of the creative professions.
-I can guess that a deep understanding of the work and a unique interpretation are, in my opinion, the most challenging and weighty issues that a professional translator must face.
+I can guess that a deep understanding of the work and a unique interpretation are, in my opinion, the most challenging and important issues that a professional translator must face.
 From this perspective, I think that the translations of the creators of the English and Spanish versions are both professional works that I could never hope to achieve, let alone imagine.

 Tags: